Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 **Parameters:**

-- `id` (number): The multisig ID.
+- `id` (number): The ID of the multisig account.
 - `callHash` (string | Hash): The hash of the multisig call.

 **Returns:**

-A Promise that resolves to a SubmittableResult.
+A Promise that resolves to a `SubmittableResult` object representing the result of withdrawing the vote.

 ### [buildMultisigCall](https://saturn-typedocs.invarch.network/classes/Saturn.html#buildMultisigCall)

-Build a multisig call object.
+Builds a multisig call object.

 ```typescript
 buildMultisigCall({